 Please note that it may take approximately 2 months from the date of submitting the application or rectifying the deficiencies to receive your documents in Canada.

-Digital passport photo is required and this is sent directly to Estonian Police and Border Guard by e-mail to firstname.lastname@example.org after submitting the application!
-Please look the requirements of the photo.
+Digital passport photo is required and it is sent directly to Estonian Police and Border Guard by e-mail as an attachment in .jpeg format to firstname.lastname@example.org after submitting the application.
+Please consult the requirements of the photo.

 The initial application for an Estonian Citizen’s passport and ID-card should be submitted in person to the Embassy of Estonia in Ottawa or at the premises of Honorary Consulate during the visit of the representative of the Embassy.